swanson/swanson.github.com/_posts/2017-02-13-the-undoing-project.md

 **What's the point?**

 "The Undoing Project" is a look at the research partnership of Daniel Kahneman and Amos Tversky -- a pair of Israeli psychologists that have done groundbreaking work on how humans make decisions.
-The book explores how the complementary personalities of Kahneman and Tversky lead them to start collaborating, excel, and ultimately drift apart.
+The book explores how the complementary personalities of Kahneman and Tversky led them to start collaborating, excel, and ultimately drift apart.

 **What are my takeaways?**